JayGeneve/JayGeneve.github.io/index.md

 ## About Me

-Welcome to my website!
-I am originally from Staten Island, NY and currently I'm a senior at Lehigh University pursing a dual major in Finance and Business Analytics.
-Following my graduation, I will be working Marsh McLennan in New York City as an Application Development Analyst.
-Below are some of the past projects I have worked on.
+I am a senior at Lehigh University pursuing a dual major in Finance and Business Analytics.
+Passionate for innovation and leveraging data-driven insights to make informed financial decisions, I thrive in the dynamic intersection of finance and technology.

+I am eager to apply my knowledge and skills to contribute to the success of organizations in the ever-evolving business landscape.
+Through my coursework and extracurricular involvement, I have honed my ability to collaborate effectively, adapt to changing circumstances, and think critically to solve complex problems.

+Committed to continuous learning, I am excited to explore opportunities that allow me to further develop my expertise in finance and technology, while making a positive impact on the financial well-being of individuals and businesses alike.

 ---

 ## Portfolio